art-mth/hokuyo_lidar_importer/README.md

 - startAtDeg: Minimum Value ~= -119
 - stopAtDeg: Maximum Value ~= 119

+- deviceFile: The device file that acts as the interface to the LIDAR.
+On your Linux Box this will probably be something like `/dev/ttyACM0`.
+This might be different on the car.

 ## FAQ

 #### The Lidar is plugged in, but I get an error along the lines of "failed opening serial device".
 What is the problem?

 This is most likely a permission problem.
 There is a few ways to solve this.
-If you look at the permissions of `/dev/ttyACM0` you will see something along the lines of `crw-rw---- 1 root dialout`.
+If you look at the permissions of `deviceFile` you will probably see something along the lines of `crw-rw---- 1 root dialout`.
 The easiest way to solve this is to add your user to the dialout group. `sudo adduser $USER dialout`.
 For this change to take effect either reboot or run `newgrp dialout`.